chainguard-images/images/images/vault/README.md

 chart](https://github.com/hashicorp/vault-helm).

 The default entrypoint starts a single-node instance of the server in development mode for testing and development.
-Note that the container must be given the `IPC_LOCK` capability.
+Note that the container should be given the `IPC_LOCK` capability.

 You can start the container with: